 Yes, there are student lounges in both buildings.
 This space is intended as social space.
 The residents may agree to establish community quiet hours.

 Normal wear-and-tear housekeeping services are provided on a daily basis for public areas and public bathrooms only.
 You are responsible for cleaning your bedroom, bathroom, and kitchen, and supplying your own toilet paper.

-There is an elevator in Stevens Hall.
+There is an elevator in both buildings.

 If you have a disability and wish to request accommodations/modifications, a Request for Housing Accommodations Form from the Center of Student Support & Development will be included with housing offer information.

 A small fitness room in Stevens Hall is available for all residential students.
 The UMA Augusta Campus Fitness Center is also available to UMA students at no charge.

 Resident storage is limited to each resident’s individual room.
 There is storage for personal bicycles.